prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/custom-properties/index.md

 ---

 {{< review "KBLFRM-960" >}}
-This implementation guideline gives more details and examples on the usage and the correct interpretation of the VEC concept: [Extensibility with Custom Properties]({{< relref "specifications/vec/v120/basic-datatypes/extensibility-with-custom-properties/index.md">}}).
+This implementation guideline gives more details and examples on the usage and the correct interpretation of the VEC concept: {{<vec-diagram "basic-datatypes/extensibility-with-custom-properties">}}.

 {{<vec-class CustomProperty>}} are available in all subclasses of {{<vec-class ExtendableElement>}}.
 In the following examples the class {{<vec-class Person>}} is used, which intentionally is not a subclass of {{<vec-class ExtendableElement>}}, but for a clear and easy to understand example of custom properties it is well suited.